objcToScript/objc/readMe.md

 Prefix Header - $(SRCROOT)/PrefixHeader.pch

-The goal is to process Objective-c with Extension and use it as convenient as Script.

-We modify the existing NS class and UI class Extension to make it look like Script.
+I am processing Objective-c with Extension so that it can be used with convenience like Script

+Extension of existing NS class, UI class is added and familiar function is added by Script

-By adding _ at the beginning of the function name, it is easy to find the original function.
+You can search by adding _ at the beginning of the function name

-The source is recognized by adding Precompile Prefix Header and filling it in.